Presets

 Main JSON Preset

 The main JSON preset is the most complete snapshot of a GUI session.
-Save it with Save Preset in the analysis panel.
+Save it with Save Preset in the analysis panel, and restore it later with Load Preset in the same place.

 What it stores